HKVerma56/Hangman/README.md

 # Hangman
 Hangman is a guessing game for one player.
-Computer selects the word and player tries to guess it by suggesting letters within a certain number of guesses.
+The computer selects the word and the player tries to guess it by suggesting letters within a certain number of guesses.